andreifurrnica/hosts-editor/README.md

 # Hosts Editor
-Small CLI hosts editor for Windows written in Python.
-First Python project.
+Small CLI hosts editor for Windows written in Python

 # Usage
 ### Add a host: